Nick Madrigal Player Props: Cubs vs. Orioles

-Nick Madrigal and his .364 on-base percentage over his past 10 games (56 points higher than his season-long percentage), will be in action for the Chicago Cubs against the Baltimore Orioles and Cole Irvin on June 16 at 2:20 PM ET.
+On Saturday, Nick Madrigal (.406 on-base percentage in past 10 games, 97 points above season-long percentage) and the Chicago Cubs face the Baltimore Orioles, whose starting pitcher will be Kyle Gibson.
+First pitch is at 2:20 PM ET.

-In his previous game he had a one-hit performance (1-for-2) against the Pirates.
+In his most recent game he had a one-hit showing (1-for-3) against the Orioles.

 Nick Madrigal Game Info & Props vs. the Orioles